 This was quite a change from my experience seeing The Knocks (with ASTR and DWNTWN) a few months prior at The Echo, where the intimate crowd of varying ages knew every word to every song.
-Additionally, the RAC lovers I know in general are my age.
+Additionally, the RAC fans I know are my age.

 The combination of performers was just stellar.
 The last time I saw RAC live was at the Details @ Midnight party during Coachella weekend this past year, and as one can imagine, guests were running around all over the place, so I didn’t exactly get the full musical experience.
 And any time between then and the show at The Fonda, I’ve only caught some of RAC’s DJ sets.